locnguyen/gqlgen-starter/README.md

 ## Running Tests

 It's easy!
-It should also output some test coverage numbers.
+Running `make test` will run unit tests in the internal/ dir.
+This will also output test coverage numbers.

-`make test`
+## Changing the GraphQL Schema

+To add to the schema, create a new .graphql file in internal/graph.

+Any changes to the schema should be followed by running `make graphql` to regenerate code.

 ## To Dos
 - [ ] Add a database connection